GutMichaelBiome/ResearchResources/Writing/ResearchProposal.md

 Follow this general format for introducing a major idea.

-A. Major idea
+1. Major idea
    1. Topic sentence #1
       * Specific argument and support
       * Specific argument and support
       * Specific argument and support

- 1. Topic sentence #2
+   2. Topic sentence #2
       * Specific argument and support
       * Specific argument and support
       * Specific argument and support

-  2. Topic sentence #3
+   3. Topic sentence #3
       * Specific argument and support
       * Specific argument and support
       * Specific argument and support

 ## Additional writing resources: